 Dairy is of course an exception.
 It’s a natural whole food that’s white.
 There’s nothing inherently wrong with white food, and dairy is an example of having a time and place for white in our system, but it’s only one part of a larger, more varied diversity of foods, and it’s not without its issues.

-In the U.S., dairy’s prevalence is largely a product of enslaving other beings (cows) to produce stuff we find useful.
+In the U.S., dairy’s prevalence is largely a product of subjugating other beings (cows) to produce stuff we find useful.
 We’ve taken the resulting white milk and churned it into hundreds of different white foods, from cream to cheese to yogurt.
-What should only be a small part of the plethora of ingredients in our system, has woven its way into almost everything we eat.
+What should possibly only be a small part of the plethora of ingredients in our system, has woven its way into almost everything we eat.

 Colorful foods that are often great on their own are often now combined with white cheese, white cream, white sugar, or white flour.
 And as a result, it’s actually sometimes much better than either food on its own!
 But when you taste more cheese than berries, more cream than coffee, or more sugar than chocolate, the integrity of the colorful, rich underlying ingredient, in addition to the history of its cultivation, is compromised.

 Consuming dairy in excess, like with many other white foods, causes sensitivity and intolerance issues in many people.
 Two-thirds of the global population is lactose intolerant.
-A growing number of people are becoming gluten intolerant with the introduction of monoculture wheat and its refined white flour, especially in the U.S. While many lactose and gluten intolerant eaters don’t have issues with European dairy and bread, most of the world would be better off not consuming these white foreign substances from America.
+A growing number of people are becoming gluten intolerant with the introduction of monoculture wheat and its refined white flour, especially in the U.S. While many lactose and gluten intolerant eaters don’t have issues with European dairy and bread, most of the world would be better off not blindly consuming all of these white foreign substances from America.

 In addition to dairy, poultry is another food that has been overly prized for its white parts, from skinless chicken breast to turkey deli meat.
 Most poultry consumed in America is ultra-processed and produced to fit neatly into a sandwich, lathered thick with white mayo and American cheese.
 We would be much better off eating chickens and turkeys nose to tail, with all the colorful bits.
 Instead, food manufacturers and conventional nutrition advice funded by the government focus on the white breast meat, demand a premium for it, and sell the rest into secondary channels at a lower price.

 White poultry meats have pushed aside more colorful foods, namely red meat.
 It’s a controversial topic, but if Americans were to eat only one food for sustenance and long-term survival, many argue that it would be red meat.
 There’s no other food in America that is so full of historical precedence and cultural tradition.
-For thousands of years, red meat has played a large role in our diets, often exclusively, according to carnivore diet advocates.
-Many carnivore dieters claim that the natural way of things is a diet consisting entirely of red meat, and that our bodies and natural ecosystems may be better off with only that one color in the American diet.
+For thousands of years, red meat has played a large role in our diets, often exclusively, according to animal-based diet advocates.
+Many animal-based dieters claim that the natural way of things is a diet consisting almost entirely of red meat, and that our bodies and natural ecosystems may be better off with only that one color in the American diet.